The Singapore MRT (Mass Rapid Transit), also known as the Singapore subway or Singapore metro, forms the backbone of the city’s mass transit system.

 Cost: If you purchase your card at a TransitLink Ticket Office or at a Passenger Service Center, the cost is SGD $12; $7 of which is stored for your use and the remaining $5 is the non-refundable cost of the card.
 Next, if you buy it at a 7-Eleven, the cost is SGD $10, with $5 being stored, and $5 non-refundable.
 And finally, if you buy at a post office, you pay only the $5 cost of the card, and the post office will charge a $0.30 fee to add value to it.

-Pros: This is most convenient if you are planning to stay in Singapore for a while, allowing you to add value at one time for a few uses of the MRT and avoid buying a Standard Ticket every time you use the train or bus.
+Pros: This is most convenient if you are planning to stay in Singapore for a while, allowing you to add value as you go and avoid buying a Standard Ticket every time you use the train or bus.

 Cons: The $5 fee for the card is non-refundable.